dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/index.md

 ## Blazor Server `MapFallbackToPage` configuration

-In scenarios where an app requires a separate area with custom resources and Razor components:
+In scenarios where an app requires a separate area with custom resources and Blazor components:

 * Create a folder within the app's `Pages` folder to hold the resources.
 For example, an administrator section of an app is created in a new folder named `Admin` (`Pages/Admin`).
 * Create a root page (`_Host.cshtml`) for the area.
 For example, create a `Pages/Admin/_Host.cshtml` file from the app's main root page (`Pages/_Host.cshtml`).
 Don't provide an `@page` directive in the Admin `_Host` page.